assofiejakobsson/Tic-tac-toe-game/README.md

 - __In the top right corner click the Fork button.__
 - __Done you can start work on the copy.__

+You can read more about it here [GitHub](https://docs.github.com/en/get-started/quickstart/fork-a-repo)

 ## Clone the projekt

 - __Go to Github and go to the main page of the repository.__